Q. How can I learn more about the LBJ School and/or arrange a campus visit?

 Q. Are any students admitted for the spring semester?

-Only mid-career MPAff students are invited to apply for spring admission.
+Only part-time MPAff students are invited to apply for spring admission.
 The deadline for spring applicants is October 1.
-For more information about the mid-career program, see

 Q. May I substitute the GMAT or LSAT for the GRE?
 What is your GRE code?

-You must take the GRE.
-No substitutions are accepted.
+All applicants to the LBJ School must submit GRE scores, no exceptions.
 The University of Texas institution code for submitting your score is 6882.

 Q. Can I submit GRE and/or TOEFL scores that are several years old?